 The Entrepreneurship minor is intended for traditional undergraduate students who are in a major outside of the Department of Undergraduate Business.
 Only courses in which a student has earned a "C" or better may be applied to the minor.
 Students are limited to one minor in the Accounting, Business and Economics, Business Analytics, Economics, Entrepreneurship, Finance, International Business and Economics, Management and Organizational Behavior, and Marketing programs.
 Students (except Bachelor of Arts in Management students) seeking a minor in Entrepreneurship must complete with a grade of "C" or better 15 semester credit hours which must include MGT 3300(3); MGT 3301; and at least three unique 3000-level or higher ENT courses.
 A student who majors in Entrepreneurship may not earn a minor in the Undergraduate Business Department.

-A concentration in Personal Financial Planning is available in combination with this major.
+Concentrations in Business Analytics, Digital Marketing and Operations Management are available in combination with this major.
 Requirements listed below must be completed with a "C" or better.